MindPrepp/My-Resume/README.md

 # My-Resume
-This repository shows the trajectory transition of my progressive exploit and curiosity in the amazing wonder world of technology.
+This repository shows the trajectory transitions of my progressive exploits and curiosity in the amazing wonderworld of technology.
+I created this to track how swift I can safely navigate this new terrain from the world of finance, hoping to leave deep immutably inpalpabe impressions in this space.